qphensurf/STMpw/README.md

 	Once the VASP has converged POSCAR, OUTCAR and WAVECAR must be kept and supplied to STMpw.

 2. You must determine the plane **z_s** from which the wavefunctions will be substituted by exponential functions.
 First you have to look for the last surface layer to be used as reference (**Zsurf**).
 Then you look at the density vs density behavior to look for the first point where there is an exponential decay.
 The z value of this point in direct coordinates will be **z_s**.
 Typically this point is around 2-3 angstroms above the most protruding atom of the molecule.
 So to speed things up a negative value of **z_s** indicates a distance in angstroms above the most protruding atom.
 In addition, if you are using the Bardeen approach the origin of the tip **Ztip** must be supplied. **z_t** is hardwired to 2 angstroms below the most protruding atom of the tip.
 At the end you should have **Zsurf < z_s < z_t < Ztip**.

+3. For the calculation of dI/dV curves you must determine
+* The range of energies to use (refered to Fermi energy = 0 eV).
+* The number of divisions on that range
+* In which points the curves will be determined.
+Tipically we select the *x* and *y* coordinates of one atom (in angstroms) and a *z* value several angstroms over the *z* of the atom.

-3. You must create an input.STMpw file as follow:
+4. You must create an input.STMpw file as follows:

    	   phi   ! workfunction of the surface in eV
 	   n   ! number of voltages to calculate